ZCohortAcct/intro-to-sql-z1007/README.md

 ```

 ## BONUS (very hard)

-11. I want to return the names of the artists and their number of rock tracks
+11. I want to return the names of the artists and the number of pop tracks they have on their albums if the ablum has more then than 20 tracks and in order of the number of pop tracks that they have from greatest to least
-    who play Rock music
-    and have move than 20 tracks
-    in order of the number of rock tracks that they have
-    from greatest to least

 ```sql